-The dryer is a batch-type mechanical dryer that dries grains by introducing heated air at the bottom layer of the grains and then reversing the flow of air at the later part of the drying process.
+The farm, according to Resplandor, started as an accredited Learning Site by the Agricultural Training Institute at the bottom layer of the grains and then reversing the flow of air at the later part of the drying process.
 Meanwhile, the seed cleaner removes foreign materials from the seed mass.